 You need a drying tool.
-We use our Microfibre Chamois, certainly never the common or garden variety ones you get at the local service station or car accessories store.
-There are arguments over the pros and cons of using synthetic or real chamois.
-One party says the other strips wax and scratches, the other party says the exact same thing.
-Like everything to do with car care, we have done our own personal tests and found our Microfibre version is by far the best in that if used correctly it neither strips wax nor scratches surfaces...
+We use our new Microfibre Chamois, certainly never the common or garden variety ones you get at the local service station or car accessories store.
+There are arguments over the pros and cons of using microfibre waffle weave drying towels, synthetic or real chamois. the microfibre towels work great at the start, but the fibres break down quickly, so you lose absorbancy and effectiveness too fast for us to be happy with them.
+On the chamois, one party says the other strips wax and scratches, the other party says the exact same thing.
+Like everything to do with car care, we have done our own personal tests and found our new version is by far the best in that if used correctly it neither strips wax nor scratches surfaces...
 Simply it is just excellent to use and works brilliantly.

 You need a wash bay.
 A carport is perfect, but anything out of direct sunlight that has a tap right next to it, is what your ultimate goal should be.
 If your designated area also has a slight incline, to allow water to run from the car freely and onto the lawn, then NO EXCUSES, you have the ultimate wash bay!!
 Let’s get washing.

-Love Glove, BOB, Auto Body Gel and Lisa, the perfect washing combination.
+Love Glove, BOB the bucket, Auto Body Gel and Rikki, the perfect washing combination.

 LETS GET WET

 So now you have the perfect bucket, mitt/ Muffy, wheel cloth, hose, water supply, car wash shampoo and wash bay.
 You, young grasshopper, are ready to wash!